-The Psy.D.
+The Psy..D.
 Program is a full-time program.
 Although it is recommended that students admitted to the M.S.
 Program in Clinical Psychology or M.S.
 Program in General Psychology enroll full-time, approval for part-time status is considered on a case-by-case basis.
+Students approved by the Academic Dean to register for the Psy..D.
+Continuous Enrollment will be enrolled on a part-time status.
 A student in either M.S.
 Program is considered part-time if enrolled for eight or fewer credit hours per semester.